-At ANSIRH, we’re interested in not only abortion as a healthcare procedure and as a policy issue, but also in terms of how it operates in cultural conversations and narratives.
+At ANSIRH, we are interested in not only abortion as a healthcare and policy issue, but also in how it operates in cultural conversations and narratives.
 American film and television—the screen—is one place where cultural stories about abortion play out.
 Abortion Onscreen is a research program aimed at investigating these stories and understanding their effects on broader social understandings of abortion.

 - completed a census of all fictional American television shows and films, from early silent films in 1916 to the present, and identified the dramatic overrepresentation of abortion mortality in onscreen depictions;

 - investigated the impact of viewing the film After Tiller, a documentary about later abortion, and found that viewers expressed markedly high support for the legality of third-trimester procedures when compared to the general public;

 - analyzed characters seeking and obtaining abortion on television, finding evidence that these characters are, in aggregate, younger, whiter, of high socioeconomic status, and less likely to be parenting than their real life counterparts;